fusionpbx/fusionpbx-docs/source/additional_information/nat.rst

 * autonat:xxx.xxx.xxx.xxx  (for the static ip)

 * If using UPnP or PMP on the firewall
+* Some routers you would need to disable or enable (usually disable) SIP ALG

 * In Debian OS /etc/default/freeswitch  remove -nonat
 * Set external rtp and sip ip to auto-nat in advanced -> variables